 Whether Saudi Arabia can save them will remain to be seen.

-This article originally appeared at Geopolitics Made Super, July 13, 2016.
+This story originally appeared at Geopolitics Made Super, July 13, 2016.